ekopania/modified-AmpliCoNE/README.md

 # modified-AmpliCoNE
 This is a modification to the AmpliCoNE tool: https://github.com/makovalab-psu/AmpliCoNE-tool
+Please see Vegesna et al. 2019 for the publication on AmpliCoNE: https://doi.org/10.1371/journal.pgen.1008369

 Note: I did NOT write AmpliCoNE.
 I made these modifications so that AmpliCoNE would be compatible with the mouse genome.